RudraUX/ecom-store/README.md

 # E-Commerce Store

  ***This is the main store to buy and sell your product.
-Visit the [admin app](https://ecom-admin-rudraux.vercel.app/) for more information. to create admin here.***
+Visit the [admin app](https://ecom-admin-rudraux.vercel.app/) to create admin here.***

 ## Tech stack